 3.8) Randomly divide the mice into an aBL-treated group (n = 10) and an untreated control group (n = 10).

 3.9) For the aBL-treated group, cover the eyes of mice with aluminum foil to avoid overexposure to light.
-Place the mouse burns directly under the LED, with the lid of a 35-mm petri dish underneath the abdomens of the mice to keep their backs in a horizontal position.
+Place the mouse burns directly under the LED, with the lid of a 35-mm petri dish underneath the mouse abdomens to keep their backs in a horizontal position.

 3.10) Replace the power/energy meter mentioned in step 3.5 with a mouse on a square petri dish.
 Adjust the height of the mouse back to a position where the distance between the LED aperture and the surface of the mouse burn is equal to that between the LED aperture and the level of the light sensor of the power/energy meter (as discussed in step 3.5).